-View all Food and Beverage Hours of Operation on the Tuck Fest Food and Beverage page.
+View all Food and Beverage Hours of Operation on the Whitewater Center Food and Beverage Page.

 Tuck Fest features over 80 outdoor industry brands across numerous disciplines.
 Within the Vendor Villages, Tuck Fest-ers can explore new products and demo top-of-the-line gear such as mountain bikes and whitewater kayaks.

-There are four Vendor Villages spread throughout the facility.
-The Main Vendor Village has a little bit of everything, from brands such as Keen and Teva, to Hydro Flask and Recover.
-Climbing-specific vendors such as Black Diamond and Petzl will be concentrated around the Deep Water Solo wall.
-Bike-specific vendors such as BikeSource, Rockgeist, and Shimano will be on the Levee (behind the River Jam stage).
-Paddling vendors such as Pyranha, NRS, and Hala Gear will be around the Kayak Center.
+The Vendor Village has something for everybody, from brands such as Kavu and Osprey to Chaco and Prana.
+Climbing-specific vendors such as Black Diamond and Petzl, bike-specific vendors such as Smith and Dakine, and paddling-specific vendors such as Pyranha, Liquid Logic, and Hala Gear will be featured around the Whitewater Center.
 View the Tuck Fest map and full vendor list online, and leave some room in your bag for fresh gear and giveaways.

-One of Tuck Fest’s most compelling events is the Deep Water Solo Competition.
-Offering a $15,000 cash purse, and drawing some of the top climbers in the world, this competition is held on the world’s first permanent Deep Water Solo wall.
+Be sure to check out the Deep Water Solo Competition.
+Offering a $15,000 cash purse and drawing some of the top climbers in the world, this competition is held on the world’s first permanent Deep Water Solo wall.
 Check out seeding and open gym on Friday afternoon starting at 2:00pm and finals on Saturday starting at 4:30pm.

-Don’t leave the kids at home.
-Events are open to participants of all ages (unless stated otherwise), and Tuck Fest has numerous events created specifically for the kids…
+Events are open to participants of all ages (unless stated otherwise), and Tuck Fest has numerous events created specifically for the kids: